Don Sno: Amateur career

-Glory
+Semi pro career

+In 2019, he won the B class World Championship.

+Pro career

-After winning his A-class debut by knockout against Abdel Hafdi on May 27, 2023, Sno was selected to be part of the reality TV show "House of Glory" designed to scout new talents for the Glory promotion.
-He was part of Team Rico and faced Anwar Ouled-Chaib in the quarterfinals of the tournament.
+Sno won his A-class debut by knockout against Abdel Hafdi on May 27, 2023.

+On July 2023, Sno was selected to be part of the reality TV show House of Glory designed to scout new talents for the Glory promotion.
+He was part of Team Rico and in November 2023, Sno faced Anwar Ouled-Chaib in the quarterfinals of the tournament.
 Sno lost the fight by unanimous decision.